The Midget Submarines Of Aberlady Bay

 East Lothian’s ‘pair’ were used for much less glamorous work.
 In June 1945 all six XT craft and the two prototypes (X3 & X4) were declared surplus to requirements and sent to the Royal Naval Construction Establishment in Rosyth.
 There they were to be employed in a series of tests designed to explore in full the effects on the X craft of a) submerging to collapse depth; b) different types of cannon shell and c) non-contact charges.

 These tests were carried out between 1946 and 1947.
 Test B (firing cannon shells) was carried out on Gullane Sands on the 2nd and 7th May 1946.
-The rupture tests were carried out elsewhere, possibly opposite Rosyth, in November 1946 and a second series in March 1947.
+The rupture tests were carried out elsewhere, possibly elsewhere in the Forth, in November 1946 and a second series in March 1947.
 Once the testing was completed the craft on Gullane Sands were simply left to sink into the sand.
+Elsewhere in the Forth lie a number of other X-craft.
+K-4 and K-17 have been located in the outer reaches of the Forth during the survey work carried out prior to the construction of the new Offshore Wind Farm, Near na Gaoithe.

 A short DVD about the XT craft of Gullane Sands can be obtained by using the contact button below and sending the necessary details.
-Cost £8 plus P & P. Alison Boutland was responsible for uncovering this film clip.
+Cost £8 plus P & P. Alison Boutland was responsible for uncovering the contemporary film clip it contains.

 The Cannon Tests